Animal Exhibits and Trails

 The Introductory Exhibit introduces four concepts that are reinforced throughout the exhibits on the Gephart Exhibit Trail: Habitat, Interrelationships, Adaptations, and Populations.
 Each concept is illustrated through an interactive exhibit, which includes an opportunity to view live barred owls and white-footed mice and learn about their adaptations.

 The Mead Discovery Place is a small exhibit area devoted to displaying short-term exhibits that explore current issues about the environment.
-These exhibits deal with natural themes that are not explored in the permanent exhibits on the Gephart Exhibit Trail and will change periodically.
+These exhibits deal with natural themes that are not explored in the permanent exhibits on the Gephart Exhibit Trail and change periodically.

 An amazing number of animals make their living in the soil.
 One handful of healthy topsoil may contain more living organisms than there are humans on Earth!
 You will meet ants and earthworms up close and peer at tiny soil animals through a microscope.
 You can also travel down a human-size chipmunk burrow.
 This exhibit addresses concepts such as how soil is formed, which organisms can help create and aerate soil, and what adaptations animals may have in order to survive underground.